 Everyone has a story.
 For Anthony Ianni, his story goes beyond the basketball court.
-Anthony was diagnosed with autism, and many doctors believed that he would not be able to live a normal life.
+Anthony was diagnosed with Autism, and many doctors believed that he would not live a normal life.
 Anthony set out to prove people wrong, but it didn’t come without obstacles.
 He was bullied for being different, but that didn’t stop Anthony from chasing his goals and dreams.
-Anthony became the first Division I basketball player in NCAA history with autism.
+Anthony became the first Division I basketball player in NCAA history with Autism.
 He transferred to Michigan St. and played under coach Tom Izzo.
-He played for some really good teams while in college, and after his playing days were over, he became a motivational speaker.
+He played for some excellent teams while in college, and after his playing days were over, he became a motivational speaker.

 The Next Prospect first heard of Anthony’s story from a friend and Michigan St. alum Kevin Negron.
 Kevin shared with me that everyone knew Anthony, that he was a fan favorite, and he had a unique story.
 The Next Prospect reached out to Anthony about his story, and I also got to ask him some questions about Michigan St. basketball.

 From what I’ve read, coach Izzo was a role model for you.
 What is your relationship with him like?

 Ianni: Coach Izzo and I have a very good relationship.
 Like with all of his players, current or former, he always has my back on things, and he’s always checking in on me to make sure things are going well and that my speaking career is still going well.
 He separates himself from other coaches just by the relationships he’s developed with his players and the family atmosphere that he’s created not only at our program, but throughout the university.